lechbaczynski/userapi/README.md

 (after initial seeding, subcriber number 6 should have a few fields)

+These index and show functions are used only for making it easier for you to check how the app works.
+Should be removed if we do not want to expose subscribers' and fields' data to anyone.

 ### E-mail validation

 The e-mail of newly added subscriber is checked, using